ska-telescope/ska-sdp-spectral-line-imaging/README.md

 ```bash
 pip install --extra-index-url https://artefact.skao.int/repository/pypi-internal/simple ska-sdp-spectral-line-imaging
 ```

+> 📝 For xradio to work on macOS, it is required to pre-install `python-casacore` using `pip install python-casacore`.

 Once installed, the spectral line imaging pipeline is available as a python package, and as `spectral-line-imaging-pipeline` cli command.